Tago Mago: Influence

 Various artists have cited Tago Mago as an influence on their work.
 John Lydon of the Sex Pistols and Public Image Ltd. called it "stunning" in his autobiography Rotten: No Irish, No Blacks, No Dogs.
 Bobby Gillespie of the Jesus and Mary Chain and Primal Scream said of the album: "The music was like nothing I'd ever heard before, not American, not rock & roll but mysterious and European."
 Mark Hollis of Talk Talk called Tago Mago "an extremely important album" and an inspiration for Talk Talk's 1991 album Laughing Stock.
 Marc Bolan of T. Rex listed Suzuki's freeform lyricism as an inspiration.
 Journalist Nick Kent likened the music of Siouxsie and the Banshees on their debut album The Scream to the "ingenuity of Tago Mago", and the band's bassist Steven Severin has expressed admiration for the album.
 Jonny Greenwood and Thom Yorke of Radiohead have both cited the album as an early influence.

 Several artists have covered songs from Tago Mago or recorded songs based on those from the album.
 The Flaming Lips' song "Take Meta Mars", from their 1990 album In a Priest Driven Ambulance, began as an attempt to cover "Mushroom"; however, as the band members had only heard "Mushroom" once and did not possess a copy of it, "Take Meta Mars" is only similar-sounding and not a proper cover.
-The Jesus and Mary Chain have covered "Mushroom" live, and included a live version on the compilation album Barbed Wire Kisses.
+The Jesus and Mary Chain have covered "Mushroom" live, and a version recorded in Nuremberg in 1986 was released on the double-7"-single version of "April Skies" and later on the CD version of the compilation Barbed Wire Kisses.
 The Fall recorded "I Am Damo Suzuki", based on the Tago Mago track "Oh Yeah", for their 1985 album This Nation's Saving Grace.
-Swedish band Komeda included a cover of "Mushroom" on their 1998 single "It's Alright Baby".
-Remixes of several Tago Mago tracks by various artists are included on the 1997 Can remix album Sacrilege.
+Remixes of "Oh Yeah" and "Halleluhwah" by various artists are included on the 1997 Can remix album Sacrilege.

 Accolades

 Tago Mago is listed in the 2005 book 1001 Albums You Must Hear Before You Die, which states: "Even after 30 years Tago Mago sounds refreshingly contemporary and gloriously extreme."

-In February 1972, Sounds magazine published the readers' poll on German music, where Can was voted second-best group; Tago Mago second-best album; Damo Suzuki second-best vocalist; Holger Czukay and Irmin Schmidt has been placed at seventh and fifteenth places in the "Musician of the Year" category, with Holger also taking fourth-best instrumentalist.
-The song "Halleluwah" reached the fourth placement as a "track of the year", behind Kraftwerk's "Ruckzuck", Tangerine Dream's "Alpha Centauri", and Et Cetera's "Raga".
+In February 1972, the British music magazine Sounds published a readers' poll on German music, where Can was voted second-best group; Tago Mago second-best album; Suzuki second-best vocalist; and Czukay and Schmidt at seventh and fifteenth in the "Musician of the Year" category respectively, with Czukay also taking fourth-best instrumentalist.
+"Halleluwah" reached fourth place as "track of the year", behind Kraftwerk's "Ruckzuck", Tangerine Dream's "Alpha Centauri", and Et Cetera's "Raga".